Envalee/js-tools/README.md

 # JS-Tools [ JavaScript Tools ]

 Some helpfull tools for Javascript.
+It should be as minimal as possible, but as much as possible to be useful. :)

 ## Installation